pistolshrimpgames/pistolshrimpgames.github.io/pages/simple/simple_component_reference.md

 - **other collider**: The collider which is being contacted by the `owning collider`.
 - **position**: Position in space of the intersection.
 - **rotation**: Rotation of the intersection, based on the Shapes of the intersecting colliders.
 The up vector of the orientation is the contact's _normal_.
+- **health**: If a Contact's `health` is 0 or less for any reason, it will not be generated.
+The default Contact has 1 health, but you may make an extension to Contact for use with Colliders' [contact template](#collider) in conjunction with a [property initialization]({% link pages/simple/simple_script_reference.md %}#complex-property-initialization) that can conditionally set it to 0.

+> _Note_: Contacts are not allowed to run any script sections, but the UI doesn't prevent you from trying.

 ## Collision Bodies